Igueben

-Igueben is a local government area of Edo State, Nigeria.
-Its headquarters are located in the town of Igueben, which has an area of 380 km2 and a population of 69,639 according to the 2006 census.
+Igueben is a town and local government area of Edo State, Nigeria. which has an area of 380 km2 and a population of 69,639 according to the 2006 census.
 The postal code is 310.

 History

 Igueben was founded around 1516 in the Southern region of Nigeria.
 At the time, the area was part of the Kingdom of Benin.
 Between 1515 and 1516, the Kingdom of Benin was at war with the Attah of the Igala Kingdom.
 The town was, according Dr. Christopher Okojie, settled around a camp established during this war.
 It is part of Esanland.

 The area today

 The kingdom is governed by a traditional ruler, called an Onogie.
 The present Onogie is HRM Ehizogie Eluojerior I.

 Their language is a unique dialect of Edo and Esan.
 They also use Pidgin English, which is a mixture of English and Esan.
 There is a state-run college in Igueben, and many people in the area speak English.

 Igueben consists of several towns.
 These include Eguare, Oyomo, Afuda, Idumeka, Idumonka, Uhe, Egbiki, Ekekhen Idigun, Idumogbo, Idumedo, Idumotutu, Idumogo, and Ologhe.